Avlye/nlw2-proffy/README.md

 ### Why React Native?

-We use React as our main front-end library for development interfaces, React Native helps us to transfer our skills across devises, development cross-platform (IOS & Android) apps.
+We use React as our main front-end library for development interfaces, React Native helps us to transfer our skills across devices, development cross-platform (IOS & Android) apps.

 ### Why Expo?